 - Use cash sparingly.
 If you never have to take cash out because you pay for everything by credit card, not only do you get a statement with all of your expenditures outlined, but you avoid unnecessary fees (as long as you pay the card’s balance in full every month).

 How do you avoid ATM fees?

 Updated February 6, 2012 and originally published September 13, 2007.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.